lobendan/gvsu-cis350-Team-1/README.md

 - run ```pip install -r [path/to/requirements.txt file]``` in the terminal to make sure all prerequisites are met

 ## Run Instructions
-1. go to src/strat.py and press F5 or start / debug manually
+1. go to src/new_vis.py and press F5 or start / debug manually
-2. Autotrader is no simulating, you can manually open and close trades by following the instructions in the Terminal
+2. Enter 2 valid taapi API keys in the first screen (the order does not matter)
-3. The output will be documented in src/trade_log.csv
+3. Autotrader is now simulating